 - We’ll notify students about your course location by email.

 - We will create a class list page for you with your students’ names and contact information, which you can access with a password on our website.

 - When your class is completed, we ask instructors to invoice us by email, and to list the names of the students who attended on your invoice.

 How much are teachers paid?

-If you rent the space yourself, at your own expense, we pay 50 percent of the tuition.
+- If you rent your own classroom space at your own expense, you will receive 50% of the tuition revenues.

 When do the classes meet?

 You can set the course dates whenever you want.
 We’re looking for classes that are offered regularly.
 For example, you might offer your class once every two or three months. some instructors add follow up sections (i.e,., Acting 101, Acting 102, Acting 103 – etc.)

 How long are the classes?